jscottsmith/react-scroll-parallax/README.md

 ## \<Parallax>

-The main component for manipulating an element's position based on scroll position within the viewport.
+The main component for manipulating a DOM element's position based on it's position within the viewport.

-### Props
+### Parallax Props

 The following are all props that can be passed to the `<Parallax>` component: